timwroge/CPlusPlusIntro/README.md

     }
 ```
 ## Common C++ Bugs
-* Always check bounds of array before hard indexing! ( make it in a try catch block )
+* Always check bounds of array before hard indexing! ( make it in a try catch block ) For example:
-** ex:

     ```cpp
     std::vector<int> a= {5,6};